WeCanCodeIT/WCCI-FullTime-Winter2017-CLE/Week3/Assignments/VirtualPet/README.md

 Next, design a class for the pet.
 Think of what properties/methods you will need to have for your MVP.
 Methods might involve things that happen when a person interacts with the pet.

-You should plan to include a method called `Tick()` that will update any properties or call time-based methods.
+As a stretch/optional extension, you should plan to include a method called `Tick()` that will update any properties or call time-based methods.
 The idea behind this method is that every time the menu is shown or some user interaction occurs, you could call the `Tick()` method to cause properties to update.
 You may want to have some of the properties update randomly to make the virtual pet less predictable.

 Some ideas for things that a virtual pet should have (along with some ideas for activities that might address them):